sjtrimble/angular/aio/content/getting-started/index.md

 Angular gives you the tools and the ecosystem to build web applications that scale.
 Angular provides advanced capabilities for internationalization, mobile apps, server-side rendering, and more, so that you can deliver more quickly, with less risk.

 In this tutorial, we'll introduce you to the building blocks of Angular.
-We'll leverage what you already know about web development, and teach you the essentials of Angular so you can begin exploring Angular's native capabilities and its extensive [network of 3rd-party tools and libraries](https://angular.io/resources).
+We'll leverage what you already know about web development, and teach you the essentials of Angular so you can feel confident exploring Angular's native capabilities and its extensive [network of 3rd-party tools and libraries](https://angular.io/resources).

 ## Introduction

 This tutorial walks you through the steps to build a simple shopping cart application.
-The application displays a catalog of products, and lets users select products to put in their carts.
+The application displays a catalog of products and their details.
+It also includes a shopping cart, with check out functionality.

+*JAF: Replace with image of this tutorial's final app.
+Fix sizing and spacing*

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">
 </figure>

-*JAF: Replace with image of this tutorial's final app.
-Mention Google Express?*
+*JAF: Replace with image of this tutorial's final app.*

 You don't need to install anything.
 You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
 StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.

 {@a intro-tutorial}
 ### What you'll learn
 <!-- Tutorial application -->

-This first part takes about an hour to complete.
-In that hour, you'll create the catalog part of the application.
+This tutorial is organized into four parts:

+*JAF: Validate times.
+Offer option to skip parts 2 and 3*

+* Part 1 - Your First App (1.5 hours): You'll create the catalog of products.
 You'll learn about:

-* Components, which are the building blocks of an Angular application
+    - Components, which are the building blocks of an Angular application
-* Angular's template syntax, which extends HTML to provide integration with data and services
+    - Angular's template syntax, which extends HTML to provide integration with data and services
-* How to use services to deliver data to components
+    - How to use services to deliver data to components
-* How to use routing to synchronize URL changes and app changes in response to user actions
+    - How to use routing to synchronize URL changes and app changes in response to user actions

-You can then choose to continue to extend the app to add the shopping cart feature.
+* Part 2 - Managing Data (2 hours): You'll add the shopping cart and checkout features.
 You'll learn about:

+    - Using data via an HTTP call (in this case to a JSON file)
+    - Building
-* Data: Managing external data and using services to keep data in sync
+    - Using data Data: Managing external data and using services to keep data in sync

-* Architecture:
+    *JAF: Work with Brandon to improve*

+* Part 3 - Architecture (1 hour): You'll learn about:
     - Scaling your app by using ngModules to control (compilation context?)
     - Improving performance by using lazy loading

-Finally, you can deploy your app to a live website or to your local environment.
-If you chose to deploy to a local environment, you'll learn how to use the [Angular CLI](cli).
+* Part 4 - Deployment: You'll deploy your app to a live website (Firebase) or to your local environment.
+If you chose to deploy to a local environment, you'll learn how to use the [Angular CLI](cli) to build and deploy your app to Firebase or the hosting environment of your choice.

 <div class="alert is-helpful">

-The Angular CLI offers the same code-generation capability as the `Angular Generator` feature of StackBlitz, which you will use in this tutorial.
+The Angular CLI is a command-line interface tool for managing the Angular development cycle.
+You can use it to create new Angular projects, generate code, and then build, test, bundle, and deploy your apps.

 </div>

 {@a intro-skills}
-### Recommended experience
+### Prerequisite experience

 To get the most benefit from Angular and this tutorial, we recommend that you have experience in the following areas:

 * Basic programming
 * HTML, CSS, and JavaScript or TypeScript

-This tutorial uses the [RxJS](https://rxjs.dev/) library.
-We provide sufficient instruction for you to create the app, even if you don't have prior experience with [observables](guide/observables).

-*JAF: Let's talk about how to handle the RxJS/observables parts.
-We might want to teach them a bit, rather than expect*

 <div class="alert is-helpful">

-If you are new to web development, you'll find there are lots of resources available to compliment the Angular docs.
-Mozilla's MDN docs include both [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+If you are new to web development, you'll find lots of resources available to compliment the Angular docs.
+Mozilla's MDN docs include both [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) introductions.
 [TypeScript's docs] (https://www.typescriptlang.org/docs/home.html) include a 5-minute tutorial.
 Various online course platforms, such as Udemy and CodeAcademy, also cover web development basics.

 </div>